Impana2305/SCT_ML_1_V2/README.md

 ## 📊 Project Visualizations & Insights

-The Jupyter Notebook embeds comprehensive seaborn and matplotlib charts representing key real estate findings:
+The Jupyter Notebook embeds comprehensive seaborn and matplotlib charts representing key house price findings:
 - **Price Distribution Histogram**: Visualizes the density distribution of prices across all market records.
 - **Feature Boxplots**: Shows the range and distribution of prices grouped by the bedroom and bathroom counts.
 - **Bivariate Scatter Plots**: Maps Area vs. Price, with color indicators showing the positive price trend of higher bedroom/bathroom counts.